Makhema/Coal-Detection/README.md

 * Objective 🧠
 * Tools used 🧰
-* Future Improvement 💡 - GUI Performance
+* Future Improvement 💡 - GUI Performance to be explained.
-                        - Use Larger database
+                        - Use Larger database to